| |

 Cause

-As with any type of migraine, the cause is not fully understood.
+As with other manifestations of migraine disease, the cause of retinal migraine is not fully understood.
 Staff at the Mayo Clinic wrote the following on the 19th of May 2005: The cause of ocular migraines isn't clearly understood.
 But they're thought to be due to abnormal stimulation of nerve cells (neurons) at the back of the brain.
 We know that migraine relates to neurological activity affecting blood vessels, but we're still learning how it all works.
-Ocular migraine does seem to affect some blood vessels more than others in different people.
+Read more about the cause of migraine here.

 Treatment and cautions